bdwilliamson/vimp_supplementary/code/sims/README.md

 ./submit_all_sim_binary_bivariate.sh "bivariate_loss" 1000 50 1000 0
 ```

+This code creates one job array with 400 jobs.
+Once you have the results from this simulation, run the code in `load_sim_binary_bivariate.R` (using the same arguments that you used to create this output) to generate plots and summaries of the results.

 ## Effect of not carefully specifying the reward function

 This simulation may be executed from the command line as follows: